john-pachec0/Monitor/PRIVACY_POLICY.md

 - You can always review this policy at [URL where you'll host it]

 We will never:
-- Change the fundamental privacy-first nature of Untwist
+- Change the fundamental privacy-first nature of Monitor
 - Start collecting personal data or mental health data
 - Introduce tracking or analytics without your explicit consent
 - Sell or share your data with third parties